-A lot of cold-blooded animals can be found in the H.E.R.P.
+A lot of cold-blooded animals can be encountered in the H.E.R.P. headquarters!
 This, ofcourse, regularly leads to offspring.

 The H.E.R.P. is committed to regularly start up new breeding projects.
 These are obviously no average projects with average animal species!

-It is for this reason that the H.E.R.P. refrains from breeding with the most common animal species and focuses on the breeding of rarer animal species, animals that are disadvantaged in the wild by habitat destruction or illegal collection, as well as endangered species.
+It is for this reason that the H.E.R.P. refrains from breeding with the most commonly kept species and focuses on the breeding of rarer groups, animals that are disadvantaged in the wild by habitat destruction or illegal collection, as well as endangered species.

 Below you can see the current, special breeding projects of the H.E.R.P..